edwbaker/edwbaker.github.io/notes/sensor-network-install.md

 # Sensor network install

+This page documents the installation of the sensor network part of the [Urban Research Station](/urban-research-station) at the Natural History Museum.

 ToDo: illustration of ducts, conduit, devices.

 Waterproof Ethernet sockets were installed in the inspection cambers during the construction phase.